LemmyNet/lemmy-docs/src/administration/horizontal_scaling.md

 2. Run one load balanced Lemmy server without the flag, and all other load balanced servers with the flag.

-Option 1 might have a few tiny advantages (easier to isolate logs for the scheduled tasks, and expensive scheduled tasks won't compete with HTTP requests for system resources), but requires a whole extra server.
+Option 1 might have a few tiny advantages (easier to isolate logs for the scheduled tasks, and expensive scheduled tasks won't compete with HTTP requests for system resources), but requires an extra process.

 #### Rolling upgrades

 For most versions, rolling releases have been completely OK, but there have been some cases where a database migration slips in which is NOT backwards compatible (causing any servers running the older version of Lemmy to potentially start generating errors).
-To be safe, you should always first take a look at what database migrations are included in a new version, and evaluate whether the changes are for sure safe to apply with running servers.
+To be safe, you should always first take a look at [what database migrations are included in a new version](https://github.com/LemmyNet/lemmy/tree/main/migrations), and evaluate whether the changes are for sure safe to apply with running servers.

 Note that even if there are no backwards incompatible migrations between immediate version upgrades (version 1 -> 2 is safe and 2 -> 3 is safe), doing bigger upgrades might cause these same migrations to become backwards incompatible